JUNE 21, 2020

 About Make Music

-Last year, over 1,000 cities around the world threw citywide music celebrations on June 21.
+More than 1,000 cities around the world threw citywide music celebrations on June 21.

-It all started 38 years ago in France.
+It all started years ago in France.

 In 1982, France’s Ministry of Culture dreamed up an idea for a new kind of musical holiday.
 They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, store fronts and mountaintops.